How to write the perfect Twitter thread (with examples)

 (Want to follow John’s expert advice?
 You can launch your own online course with Podia.
-Try it for free with a 14-day trial .)
+Get started with a free Podia account .)

 John’s thread lets his fellow creators learn from his experience without having to click away from Twitter.
 That native content helped John see strong engagement from other Twitter users — and he’s not alone.